hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 LIMIT 1000
 ```

-Same step as before add one new custom SQL and paste the sql here then the result will be showed as below:
+Same step as before add one new custom SQL and paste the SQL here then the result will be showed as below:

 ![image](../images/Quickstart/quickstart-Tableau/15.png)